MattKim97/SyncNotes/Mod8_Notes/notes.md

 ### find() method
-    - similar to filter returns statement that is true = does not return array returns a single element
+    - similar to filter returns statement that is true
+    - does not return array returns a single element

+### fetch requests
+    - create a init and then define content type
+    - use JS promises to resolve and get data back from server